 The Tax Free Savings Account (TFSA) is a gift to all Canadians.
 I mean, who doesn’t love tax-free money or better still, money that grows tax-free?!
-I know we do – especially when you count for the fairly large TFSA contribution limit/room in 2022 if you are just starting today (more below).
+I know we do – especially when you count for the fairly large TFSA contribution limit/room now available (more below).

 How much can you contribute to the TFSA?

 How much growth can you expect from the TFSA?

 Today’s post will share everything we know about the TFSA, answers to these questions and more, to help you save more and contribute more to your wealth building journey from this powerful account.

 This is not just a savings account, the TFSA can (should) be an investment account!

 Yes, let’s address the name and history of this account first.